ekardatos/DescriptiveStatistics/README.md

   - Boxplots for different metrics (e.g., TTR, h-Point, Entropy)
   - Histograms with KDE plots for each metric to visualize the distribution.
   - Calculates and displays skewness for various metrics.

+## Overview

+This project investigates the statistical properties of vocabulary distribution in Modern Greek prose.
+The source text is split into fixed-size sub-corpora (N > 30), and six lexical richness indices are computed for each segment.
+The distribution of each index across segments is then analyzed statistically and visualized.